EolnMsuk/PyFirewall/README.md

 PyFirewall requests Administrator elevation when necessary.

-The main window can be minimized to the system tray.
+The main window can be closed but will remain in the system tray.
 Use **Close** from the tray menu to fully exit the application.

 The **Settings** tab controls alert thresholds, Auto-Block Protection, the connection/alert history limit, and the UI theme.